deepgram/web-next/content/blog/posts/python-script-compliance/index.md

 ---
-title: Speech Recognition to Monitor Script Compliance in Python
+title: "Speech Recognition to Monitor Script Compliance in Python"
-description: Use Deepgram with Python for script compliance, monitoring real-time audio such as phone calls for specific words and phrases that are legally required.
+description: "Use Deepgram with Python for script compliance, monitoring real-time audio such as phone calls for specific words and phrases that are legally required."
 date: 2022-03-30
 cover: https://res.cloudinary.com/deepgram/image/upload/v1648578346/blog/2022/03/python-script-compliance/Speech-Recognition-Monitor-Script-Compliance%402x.jpg
 authors: